Manufacturing end-user: Robert Bosch España, Fábrica de Castellet, Barcelona, Spain (BOS)

 Description of the Experiment:

-This pilot experiment is dedicated to the automotive industry and will be implemented in Front Wiper Systems (WSA) assembling lines.
+Robert Bosch España, Fábrica de Castellet produces Wiper System assemblies (WSA).
+This pilot experiment is dedicated to the automotive industry and will be implemented in this assembling line (Front Wiper Systems - WSA).
 Depending on each car design, windshields come in different sizes and require appropriately sized front wiper systems to ensure efficient, reliable windshield clean.
 A single production line for WSA manufacturing is made by several working stations: about seven which are fully automatic, one semi-automatic and finally five manual working stations.
 The production line made by these workstations work in a sequence for assembling the different components making the WSA.
 The proposed pilot will be focused on the last workstation – the final verification, which is one of the bottlenecks of the WSA production line.
-HORSE proposes to include two assistants with articulated arm robot.

-- Improved working conditions, in line with the regulations that restrict maximum weight loaded in a day.
+- Less (mental and body) stress load for operators.
+This involves reduction of the occupational health hazard on workers.
+Also improved working conditions, in line with the regulations that restrict maximum weight loaded in a day.
 Risks related to wrist, arm and back harm risks are eliminated, the worker health will be improved, and stress reduced for operator control.

 - Improved flexibility: coping with fluctuating production volumes, various products and large changeover times.
 HORSE will be able to rapidly reorganize production lines and to change the location of part assembly and associated production tools.

 - Increased productivity, efficiency and flexibility for the diverse products during quality inspection as well as improved flexibility to cope with fluctuating production volumes, various products and large changeover times.
 HORSE will be able to rapidly reorganize production lines and to change the location of part assembly and associated production tools.
 Reduced production stop for reconfiguration (due to 1. optimisation 2. flexibility 3.
 H-R collaboration).